-The infill redevelopment facilitated by the proposed Plan Amendment aims to achieve the highest and best use of a compact piece of land in urbanized Gainesville.
+The proposed rezoning would allow infill redevelopment, which in turn aims to achieve the highest and best use of a compact piece of land in urbanized Gainesville.
 This redevelopment opportunity offers an alternative to the conversion of greenfield property west of the University, and utilizes infrastructure already in place, rather than requiring costly extensions of infrastructure systems.

-This proposed Plan Amendment demonstrates the possibilities of urban infill redevelopment, thus discouraging the proliferation of urban sprawl.
-Additional details are provided in Section 5 of this report.
+This proposed rezoning demonstrates the possibilities of urban infill redevelopment, thus discouraging the proliferation of urban sprawl.
+Additional details are provided in Section 5 of the report included with the companion SsCPA application.